-She applied the cloth and he dumped the body on top of the first.
+She applied the cloth, and he dumped the body on top of the first.
 She checked to make certain all the men breathed and remained unconscious, then mounted her horse, ready to be away.
 Yedin waved his companion on without him, another stout farmer with so similar a cast she guessed they were brothers.
 The brother, while exasperated, did not protest, as if he expected the man to help.
-Yedin grabbed the lead rope, not a perfect solution to guide a horse but she had not expected a driver, so had not bothered with reins.
-He managed to squeeze himself into the small cart seat, though the wooden box bulged slightly at the sides.
+Yedin grabbed the lead rope; not a perfect solution to guide a horse, but she had not expected a driver, so had not bothered with reins.
+He squeezed himself into the small cart seat, though the wooden box bulged slightly at the sides.
 He clucked the horse into motion, and they fell in line with the steady movement of traffic to the city.

 “Do you have a preference for guardhouse?” she asked.

-“I know a guard at Kell Gates,” he said.
-“He’s farm bred and takes kindly to visits.
-He gets bored, at night.
+“I know a guard at Kells Gates,” he said.
+“He’s farm-bred and takes kindly to visits.
+He gets bored at night.
 Name’s Linden.”

 Linden.
 She did not know him, but she did not exactly have a better option.
-“Kell Gates it is.”
+“Kells Gates it is.”